finos/morphir/docs/snowpark/snowpark-backend.md

 ```
 Notice the use of [lit](https://docs.snowflake.com/developer-guide/snowpark/reference/scala/com/snowflake/snowpark/functions$.html#lit(literal:Any):com.snowflake.snowpark.Column) to indicate that we expect a literal string value for each constructor.

-This class is used where the value of the possible constructors is used.
+This object is used where the value of the possible constructors is used.
 For example for the definition of `northDirections` above the comparison with `North` is generated as follows:

 ```Scala
   def northDirections(